imagej/imagej.github.io/_pages/develop/maven-and-eclipse.md

 On Windows, you will need to configure Eclipse to use the Java Development Kit (JDK).

-First, download and install JDK 6 from the Java web site.
+First, download and install JDK 6 from the Java website.

 Take note of where the Java installation ended up; we will use "C:\\Program Files\\Java\\jdk1.6.0\_20" below, though your path is likely to be different.